 Tylenol/Acetaminophen ADHD and Autism Lawsuit

 Pregnant women exercise a lot of caution for the safety of their unborn children.
 The FDA advises pregnant women to avoid raw seafood, caffeine, alcohol, undercooked meats, unpasteurized foods, and much more.
 Now, women may need to add Tylenol to their list of concerns.
 Recent studies show a link between Tylenol and certain neurological disorders like ADHD and autism.
 Some researchers caution that Tylenol use during pregnancy may impact brain development in babies.
-Reach out today to learn more about how a Tylenol/Acetaminophen ADHD and Autism lawsuit can help you.
+Reach out today to learn about how a Tylenol/acetaminophen ADHD and autism lawsuit can help your child.

 What is Tylenol?